 Many of these tropical atolls and islands are simply gorgeous, with swaying palms, white sandy beaches and deep-blue lagoons; none of the islands rise higher than 7.8 ft. above sea level.

-protectorate, the Maldives were given military protection, as well as a non-interference in local administration.
+As a British protectorate, the Maldives were given military protection, and non-interference in local administration.

-At the emergence of a proposed constitutional monarchy, conflict erupted, and the people of the Maldives pushed for independence.
+At the emergence of a proposed constitutional monarchy, conflicts erupted, and the people of the Maldives pushed for independence.